elixir-europe-training/ELIXIR-TrP-LiterateProgrammingR-CodeRep/docs/chapters/Chapter_04.md

 #### Adding Headings

 Headings structure your document and guide your readers through sections.
-In the Visual Editor, headings can be added directly refer to [this link](https://rstudio.github.io/visual-markdown-editing/shortcuts.html) or through Markdown syntax.
+In the Visual Editor, headings can be added directly or through Markdown syntax.

+For keyboard shortcuts to add headings and other formatting, refer to the RStudio editing shortcuts (add link).

 _Example:_